 listen to your child’s breathing with a stethoscope

 check how your child’s lungs are working with a device called a peak flow meter.
-This can be difficult to perform in all children, depending on the age of the child as it needs much cooperation from the child.
+This can be difficult to perform in children, depending on the age of the child, as it needs cooperation from the child.

 Asthma action plans